 Meanwhile, the Thorney family is in financial difficulties: Frank must marry Susan Carter for her marriage portion, which will save the Thorney estate from having to be sold.
 He denies having married Winifred, producing a letter of verification from Sir Arthur, and marries Susan bigamously.

-Cuddy seeks her help in his amorous pursuit of Kate Carter, and she arranges an assignation for him: since the dog cannot kill Old Banks, Cuddy's misfortunes will be a way of getting at his father.
+Cuddy seeks her help in his amorous pursuit of Kate Carter, and she arranges a meeting for him with Kate.
+Cuddy's misfortunes will be a way of getting at his father.

 The melancholy Frank tries to abscond with the cross-dressed Winifred, but he has difficulty getting rid of Susan.
 When Winifred goes ahead, they meet the dog, which induces murderous thoughts in him.
 He stabs Susan, then wounds himself and ties himself to a tree with the dog's unseen assistance.